 Making the decision to rehome your pet is a difficult one.
 Operation Kindness will do everything we can to accommodate your needs.
-Please complete the surrender form and attach a current photograph.
-Emails are answered within 48 hours.
-If you do not have internet access, please leave a message for our Intake Department.
-Call: 972-418-7297, and follow the prompts.
-Your call will be returned within 48 hours.
+Please complete the surrender form and attach a current photograph for the quickest

-Animals are scheduled by appointment for Intake Evaluations.
-This includes a brief Behavior Assessment or Temperament Test as well as a Health Assessment.
-This is to ensure your pet is going to do well in a shelter environment and that staff & volunteers will be able to safely handle him/her while in our care.
-Animals are required to have DHPP and rabies vaccinations before coming to the our campus.
+Animals are scheduled by appointment for intake evaluations.
+This includes a brief behavior assessment and a health assessment.
+This is to ensure your pet is going to do well in a shelter environment and that staff & volunteers will be able to safely handle them while in our care.
+Animals are required to have DHPP and rabies vaccinations before coming to our facility.
 Medical records will be reviewed at the time of surrender and our medical team may do a brief exam while you wait.
 Surrender appointments usually take about 30 minutes.

 We do not provide pick-up service.
-Once your appointment is scheduled, please bring it in at that time.
-This will give you the opportunity to see our campus, where your pet will stay until it’s adopted, and why Operation Kindness is The Place Where Happiness Begins.
+Once your appointment is scheduled, please bring your animal in at that time.

-Animals returning to Operation Kindness, unless adopted recently, go through the same Intake Evaluation process as do new animals.
-Complete the surrender form, include a recent photograph of your pet, and your email will be answered within 48 hours.
+Returns will also need to be scheduled in advance.
+To get started, complete the surrender form, include a recent photograph of your pet, and your email will be answered within 24 hours.
 Animals are scheduled for Intake Evaluations on a space-available basis.

 Previous adopters who only want to leave a message, will have their call returned within 24 hours by our Intake Department.
-For faster service complete the online application.
+For faster service complete the online form.

-Just because a facility is not a no-kill shelter, does not mean that the animal will be euthanized.
-Operation Kindness transfers weekly from surrounding shelters, as do many other rescues.
+Operation Kindness transfers weekly from local shelters, as do many other rescues.
 If the animal you have found is not reunited with its family or adopted by another family, it could be transferred to Operation Kindness or another rescue.